-PAN or Permanent Identification Number is a 10-digit number which is issued to every taxpayer.
+PAN or Personal Account Number is a 10-digit number which is issued to every taxpayer.
 PAN is issued by the Income Tax Department.
 It is an important identity proof and is mandatory for the citizens of the country when starting with an LLP or a sole proprietorship.

 A PAN is mainly issued to keep track of all the financial transactions of the individual.
 PAN is required for almost all the transactions like a business loan, purchasing a property, etc.